-VCs must adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition and find deals with the highest probability of success.
+VCs must adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition, find deals that align with their investment thesis, and have the highest probability of success.

-Unsurprisingly, the best investment opportunities are hiding in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to tap into their networks and access these potential opportunities effectively.
+Unsurprisingly, the best investment opportunities often hide in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to tap into their networks and access them effectively.

 Having the right tools and processes to leverage the power of their organization’s relationship networks can empower firms to punch above their weight by sourcing a higher volume of high-quality deals.
-By leveraging their networks, venture capital funds can forgo high-effort and low-yield sourcing methods such as cold outbound outreach.
+By leveraging their networks, venture capital funds can forgo high-effort and low-yield sourcing methods such as cold outbound outreach and other inefficient workflows.

 What is Venture Capital Deal Sourcing, and Why Does it Matter?